Benjamin-Lee/deep-rules/.github/ISSUE_TEMPLATE/tip-proposal.md

 ---
-name: Rule Proposal
+name: Tip Proposal
 about: Suggest a new rule for the paper

 ---

-**Have you checked the [list of proposed rules](https://github.com/Benjamin-Lee/deep-rules/issues?q=is%3Aissue+is%3Aopen+label%3Arule) to see if the rule has already been proposed?**
+**Have you checked the [list of proposed tips](https://github.com/Benjamin-Lee/deep-rules/issues?q=is%3Aissue+is%3Aopen+label%3Atip) to see if the tip has already been proposed?**

 <!-- Put an x in between the brackets to show you did! -->
 - [ ] Yes